ynput/ayon-documentation/website/docs/dev_addon_creation.md

     ```xml
     http://<AYON_SERVER_URL>/addons/houdini/0.3.1/private/client.zip
     ```
-  - you'd need to provide an `auth token`, when using clients like [postman](https://www.postman.com/).
+  - When using clients like [postman](https://www.postman.com/), you'd need to provide an `auth token`.
-  - you can use also `ayon-python-api`.
+  - you can also use `ayon-python-api`.
     <details><summary>Download <code>private</code> content <code>via ayon-python-api</code></summary>

     ```python